tundish/blathnaid/blathnaid/tale/chapters.rst

 They set off
 ------------

 So Jack set off.
-The first few miles east were familiar to him, passing through places he had been before.
+The first few miles East were familiar to him, passing through places he had been before.
 At the little hamlets on the way, he would look to catch the eye of anyone around, and wave and bid them good day.
 He felt very proud and important to be on an errand to the City.